learn-co-students/sinatra-dynamic-routes-lab-v-000/README.md

 + Create a dynamic route at `get '/reversename/:name'` that accepts a name and renders the name backwards.

-+ Create a dynamic route at `get '/square/:number'` that accepts a number and returns the square of that number.
++ Create a dynamic route at `get '/square/:number'` that accepts a number and returns the square of that number. **Note:** Remember that values in params always come in as strings, and your return value for the route should also be a string (use `.to_i` and `.to_s`).

 + Create a dynamic route at `get '/say/:number/:phrase'` that accepts a number and a phrase and returns that phrase in a string the number of times given.